Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 5/24/23

 Created a hitbox around the Goku sprite.
 Follows the sprite where ever it goes.
-Working on the implentation of two sprites not being able to walk through each other.
+Working on the implemetation of two sprites not being able to walk through each other.

 ### 5/25/23